danieldmo/ReactCompGen/readme.md

 ## Usage

-Navigate to the desired directory, run, and follow the instructions.
+Navigate to the desired directory, run the command below, and follow the instructions.

 ```
 react-component-generator